-According to HEU (see Table HE-23), the composition of the city's housing stock has remained relatively consistent over the over the past decade with single-family detached homes comprising the majority of the housing stock in La Cañada Flintridge (92 percent).
-The remaining share of homes in La Cañada Flintridge consists of mobile homes, multi-family units, and single-family attached units, which together accounted for approximately 8 percent of residential units in the City.
+The composition of the City's housing stock has remained relatively consistent over the over the past decade with single-family detached homes comprising 92% of the housing stock in La Cañada Flintridge.
+Other types of housing in the City include mobile homes, multi-family units, and single-family attached units, which together account for the remaining 8 percent of residential units in the City.

 Local-serving commercial land uses are located primarily along Foothill Boulevard, which retains a village character within the Downtown Village Specific Plan (DVSP) area.
 The City's commitment to preservation and protection of open space, its undeveloped hillsides, and its trail system has resulted in nearly 20 percent of its land being devoted to public and private open space uses.
 NASA's Jet Propulsion Laboratory (JPL) is located within the City limits.
 However, the City does not have any manufacturing or industrial planned land uses.
 The City recognizes that the community's hillside areas provide an important aesthetic, natural resource and recreational resource to the community.
 To preserve habitat areas and natural characteristics of the city's hillside areas, additional development constraints apply to hillside properties based on topographic and viewshed concerns.

 However, some of the hillside areas of La Cañada Flintridge, which were developed into the steep terrain, resulted in long, winding roads that terminate on the sides and tops of ridges leading to residential land uses.
 This existing condition creates a challenge for emergency vehicles which may, at times, have difficulty accessing homes due to inadequate roadway widths, while vehicles parked on-street within the right-of-way further narrow the drive lanes.
 There are 12 neighborhoods in La Cañada Flintridge, totaling 838 houses, with a single point of access and egress, and several of these areas are in the hillsides of the city.
 See HEU Figure HE-5 for the locations of these areas.

 Depending on the location and slope of the lot, the General Plan and the Zoning Code establish standards to provide limitations on residential densities and the maximum size of dwelling units.
 Due to geological and construction constraints and safety issues, the City permits only low-intensity developments and ADUs as required by state law in the hillside areas.
-However, the City's updated draft Safety Element proposes to prohibit ADU's and JADU's in areas with a single point of access and egress, to avoid putting additional people/population at risk from wildfire related safety hazards.
+However, the City's updated Safety Element prohibits ADU's and JADU's in areas with a single point of access and egress to avoid putting additional people/population at risk from wildfire related safety hazards.